MaxYari/OpenMWExperimentalMods/README.md

 ### GothicCombat

 A mod for testing new actor hit lua bindings.
 Every woosh hit now does a tiny amount of damage instead of completely missing the target.
 Copy Data Files from this repo into you game directory.
+Blood VFX courtesy of Shadow_Mimicry.